This post may contain affiliate links. Please read our disclosure policy.

 flour, cream, sugar, egg, baking powder and salt on a wooden cutting board.

-If you have any ingredients leftover from this small batch cream scones recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch scones recipe, check out our Leftover Ingredients Recipe Finder.

 RELATED: Ways To Use Leftover Egg Whites